Wherever and whenever LGBTQ+ people have lived, they have loved.

 Who's afraid of Virginia Woolf?
 Not Vita.

 The ladies men at a 1920s dinner party where Woolf offered to publish a book Vita had been working on with her husband a few years earlier.
 Relating to each other over their emotionally absent parents, they became confidants and lovers from then on.
 Together, the two flourished creatively.
 During their 10-year relationship, West inspired the gender-shifting protagonist of Woolf's Orlando: A Biography.
-Woolf, who had been abused by her stepbrother, opened up about it to West, and with her, Woolf was for the first time in her life able to have a satisfying sexual relationship.
+Woolf, who had been abused by her half-brother, opened up about it to West, and with her, Woolf was for the first time in her life able to have a satisfying sexual relationship.

 Their affair ended in the late 1920s on respectful terms, and they remained close friends.